 These cookbooks sell the myth that fresh pasta is an everyday food in Italy and every Italian home cook worth their salt spends hours making pasta each and every day.
 In reality, fresh pasta is something for once-in-a-while at home! it’s not something you labor over every day for your dinner.
 It’s for special occasions or a big special meal.
 If you want fresh pasta more often, you’d buy it from a shop or a restaurant.

-As I explained here, dried pasta is not fresh pasta that has been dried.
-It is a different product made out of a different kind of dough, one that is extruded or shaped in molds instead of being rolled out and cut (your home pasta maker “cuts” the dough).
-Dried pasta is exactly what you want in a robust spaghetti bolognese, for example.
 Fresh pasta is appropriate for more delicate and traditional sauces.
-Those precious-sounding chef-judges that cry foul over “pasta in a box” really should know better.
+Those precious-sounding chef-judges who cry foul over “pasta in a box” really should know better.
 Now, I’m even seeing regular folks say stuff like “Bad Italian restaurants use “shit-box” pasta.”
 It is utterly ignorant and ridiculous.
 What is especially ignorant about this is that an Italian may be likely to tell you the opposite.
 High quality dried pasta is the real deal and fresh pasta is made when you can’t afford that and need to use what you have on hand to make pasta.

 Many people have been sold romantic visions of Italian grandmothers slaving away making fresh pasta for half the day to get ready for dinner.
 It only requires a bit of a “reality check” to put this vision to bed.
 This is not to say that you cannot find people making fresh pasta in Italy.
 According to Tana Schwarz, writing in Italy Segreta: